 We generally think of PhDs—in any field—teaching and conducting research at a university, and in fact there are academic positions available to computer science PhDs.
 The majority wind up elsewhere, however; according to 80000hours.org, only about 30 percent of computer science PhDs wind up working at a university, and fewer than 10 percent ultimately find tenure-track positions.

 Thankfully there are other options in business, government, and nongovernmental organizations.
 Your first step may actually be post-doctoral study, in order to accrue further expertise to bolster your CV.
-In many instances, research will continue to be an important, if not the sole, focus of your work, but that’s not universally the case: according to the most recent Taulbee Study of computer science degrees, just over half of new PhDs found work in research.
-Job titles include faculty, research scientist, computer network architect, security architect, data modeler, database administrator, software developer, computer hardware engineer, and computer systems administrator.
+In many instances, research will continue to be an important, if not the sole, focus of your work, but that’s not universally the case: according to the most recent Taulbee Study of computer science degrees, about 60 percent of new PhDs found work in research.
+Specializations include artificial intelligence, databases, human-computer interaction, informatics, operating systems, robotics, security, software engineering, and theory and algorithms.